AgateTravel WeLiveToServe

 Footwear

 Rain gear is highly needed.
 Other necessities for Mount Fuji trip in August include sun hats and glasses, which are particularly crucial for hikers.
-Additionally, trekking poles, altitude sickness medicine, and oxygen supply can provide extra help to climbers.

-Travel Delights in Mount Fuji in August
+Travel Highlights in Mount Fuji in August

 Every year in the early days of August, the Five Lakes region surrounding Mount Fuji hosts numerous fireworks activities, including the most grandiose Lake Kawaguchi Fireworks Festival, and other fireworks festivals held in places like the Lake Saiko and the Lake Motosuko.
-At night, dazzling fireworks explode across the lakes, creating a unique and dreamy spectacle against the majestic backdrop of Mount Fuji.
+At night, dazzling fireworks explode in the sky above the lakes, creating a unique and dreamy spectacle against the majestic backdrop of Mount Fuji.
 In addition, various street food markets are also available to satisfy your appetite.
 You may also enjoy music performance at the festive night.

 During the Obon Festival in mid-August each year, the Lake Kawaguchi offers a unique spectacle: over one thousand of illuminated lanterns float across the lake, carrying good wishes and longings for departed loved ones.
-With soft light reflecting on the rippling surface and the elegant performances of a live orchestra, you’ll have an unforgettable, tender summer night.
+With soft light reflecting on the rippling surface and the elegant performances of a live orchestra, you’ll have an unforgettable summer night.

 Travel Tips